YahyaAzzam/Tasks/README.md

 # Tasks
-This are some of the tasks from the college using various data structures.
+These are some of the tasks from the college using various data structures.